multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 ### Settings

 Some of the things Xcode will ask you:
-"Organization Identifier" is a unique identifier usually made up of your personal web site domain name in reverse, can be anything as long as it is unique
+* "Organization Identifier" is a unique identifier usually made up of your personal web site domain name in reverse, can be anything as long as it is unique
-The "Organization Name", here you can invent your own company name, use your real name, or choose anything else you want.
+* The "Organization Name", here you can invent your own company name, use your real name, or choose anything else you want.
-The "Bundle Identifier" combines the names you entered in the Organization Identifier and the Product Name fields, and it is created automatically.
+* The "Bundle Identifier" combines the names you entered in the Organization Identifier and the Product Name fields, and it is created automatically.

 ### Open the Swift playgrounds

 Swift is what’s known as a type-safe language, which means that every variable must be of one specific type

 Open Playgrounds to practice your code.
-Open Xcode and do `shift` +`alt`+ `command`+ `N`
+Open Xcode and do `shift` +`alt`+ `command`+ `N`  to create a new playground.

 `command` + `shift` `Y` shows the console window below.